Chapter 21: Mind Control is Self Control

-People speak of control of mind, control of the vrittis etc., as if they are going to control servants or subordinates, etc. All this is not such a simple affair as it appears to be.
-The control of the mind is not like controlling one's servant, or like a boss exerting pressure upon his subordinates – not so at all.
+People speak of control of the mind, control of the vrittis, and so on, as if they are going to control servants or subordinates, etc. All this is not such a simple affair as it appears to be.
+The control of the mind is not at all like controlling one's servant, or like a boss exerting pressure upon his subordinates.
 It is a great feat of acrobatics, as it were, a circus feat not possible for the ordinary person, because what yoga means by saying that the modifications of the mind have to be controlled is that an unusual technique has to be adopted in this effort.
 It is unusual because the modifications, or vrittis, of the mind are not capable of observation.
-Why can they not be observed?
-It is because the observer has identified himself with the modifications themselves.
-One who has to control the mind has become one with the mind.
+They cannot be observed because the observer has identified himself with the modifications themselves.
+The one who has to control the mind has become one with the mind.

 The vrittis, or the modifications of the mind, have to be controlled, says the Yoga Sutras of Patanjali.
-The stages of yoga beyond asana and pranayama are very difficult ones.
-Though asana itself is a difficult thing, and prayanama is also difficult, what follows is more difficult – because the bodily posture known as the asana, whatever the difficulty of it be, is somehow or other involved in the world of objects.
-The body is an object of sense, and so we can deal with the body in the same way as we deal with objects in the world.
-It may not give us lot of trouble.
+The stages of yoga beyond asana and pranayama are very difficult.
+Though asana itself is a difficult thing, and prayanama is also difficult, what follows is more difficult because the bodily posture known as the asana, whatever the difficulty of it be, is somehow or other involved in the world of objects.
+The body is an object of sense, and so we can deal with the body in the same way as we deal with objects in the world so that it may not give us a lot of trouble.
 We may understand the various methods of physical posture, because understanding an object is not as difficult as understanding the subject.
-So is pranayama; it is internal to the body, no doubt – more difficult to practice than asana, mudra, bandha etc. – nevertheless, it is something which is palpable in a physical manner, and so we may succeed to a large extent even in the practice of pranayama.
+The same applies to pranayama.
+Though pranayama is internal to the body, no doubt, and is more difficult to practise than asana, mudra, bandha, and so on, nevertheless it is something which is palpable in a physical manner, and so we may succeed to a large extent even in the practice of pranayama.

 All activity is an externalised movement of consciousness towards an object outside.
-But here the object is ourself, and therefore there cannot be such a movement of our consciousness.
+But here the object is our own self, and therefore, there cannot be such a movement of our consciousness.
 Here, again, is the reason why ordinary activity is of no use.
-Not the greatest of virtuous deeds can make us fit to visualise the cosmic form, says the Bhagavadgita towards the end of the Eleventh Chapter.
-Na vedayajñādhyayanair na dānair na ca kriyābhir na tapobhir ugraiḥ, evaṁrūpaḥ śakya ahaṁ nṛloke draṣṭuṁ tvadanyena kurupravīra (Gita 11.48): Whatever be the virtue that we do in this world, that would be unsuited and inadequate for this purpose.
-Even the most terrific form of ordinary austerity, even the breaking of our head through the greatest of philanthropic deeds and services in the world—all these put together cannot be adequate for the purpose.
-This is because all these wonderful deeds in the world that we are speaking of are things ‘of’ the world, but we are not ‘of’ the world; we are something different from the world.
+Not the greatest of virtuous deeds can make us fit to visualise the Cosmic Form, says the Bhagavadgita towards the end of the Eleventh Chapter.
+Na vedayajñādhyayanair na dānair na ca kriyābhir na tapobhir ugraiḥ, evaṁrūpaḥ śakya ahaṁ nṛloke draṣṭuṁ tvadanyena kurupravīra (Gita 11.48): Whatever be the virtuous deed that we do in this world, that would be unsuited and inadequate for this purpose.
+Even the most terrific form of ordinary austerity, even the breaking of our heads by the greatest of philanthropic deeds and services in the world—all these put together cannot be adequate for the purpose.
+This is because all these wonderful deeds in the world that we are speaking of are things of the world, but we are something different from the world.
 Why are we different from the world?
-Because the world is a name that we give to the externalisation of consciousness, but we cannot be so externalised inasmuch as we are indivisible.
+It is because the world is a name that we give to the externalisation of consciousness, but we cannot be so externalised inasmuch as we are indivisible.
 Indivisibility means universality.
 All these are words for the novitiate, meaning nothing ultimately, but they convey such a tremendous significance that even a mere thought bestowed upon their true meaning is enough to shake us up from our very roots.

-There is no such thing as a self getting connected with an object, ultimately speaking, because the moment the self gets connected with an object, it ceases to be an object.
+There is no such thing as a self getting connected with an object, ultimately speaking, because the moment the self gets connected with an object, the object ceases to be an object.
 It becomes a part of the Self itself.
 This is why it is said that what we love is the Self only.
-There is no such thing as love of an object, because the moment we love the object, the object ceases to be the object; it becomes the Self.
+There is no such thing as love of an object, because the moment we love an object, that object ceases to be an object; it becomes the Self.
 It is the Self that we are loving even in the so-called object.
-The great sage Yajnavalkya has proclaimed that no love is possible where the Self is absent.
-Atmanastu kamaya sarvam priyam bhavati (Brihad.
+The great sage Yajnavalkya has proclaimed that no love is possible where the Self is absent. Ātmanas tu kāmāya sarvam priyam bhavati (Brihad.
+Up.
 2.4.5): It is for the sake of the Self that we are loving things.
-It is not merely ‘for’ the sake of the Self that we are loving things – we are loving only the Self, and nothing else.
-And when we extend our selfhood, what we are doing is not the action of the love of an object outside, but only another form of the Self.
-We love the bodily self if we are utterly selfish – only this body.
-Otherwise, if we are more altruistic and civilised, we become a family self, a social self, a political self, an international self, a human self.
+It is not merely for the sake of the Self that we are loving things; we are loving only the Self, and nothing else.
+And when we extend our selfhood, what we are doing is not the action of love for an object outside, but for only another form of the Self.
+If we are utterly selfish, we love only the bodily self, only this physical body.
+If we are more altruistic and civilised, we become a family self, a social self, a political self, an international self, a human self.
 We may become even a world self.
-But, it is after all the Self.
+But it is, after all, the Self.
 There is nothing but that.

-The whole point is that there is nothing but the Self anywhere, in one form or the other.
-Whether it is a counterfeit self or a real Self, that is a different question, but it is a self.
+The whole point is that there is nothing but the Self anywhere, in one form or another.
+Whether it is a counterfeit self or the real Self, that is a different question, but it is a self.
 Counterfeit currency notes may look like genuine currency notes.
 Though they are counterfeit notes, they are passed for genuine notes; otherwise, they have no value.
 Likewise, even if we create an artificial self, it is to be valued as the Self; otherwise, it has no sense.

 Thus, yoga takes us to the root of the whole matter, and wishes to disillusion us of all our prejudices and old notions of things, so that we may know what it is to control the mind.
 To control the mind and to control the self are the same thing.
 Mind control is self-control.
 Citta nirodhaḥ is ātma vinigrahaḥ; they are identical.
-Inasmuch as it is difficult to understand what the Self is, what the mind is, what its modifications are, yoga practice becomes difficult; and, therefore, with tenacity of purpose and incisive understanding, we have to take to the various prescriptions given by the Yoga Sastra in a methodical manner.
+Inasmuch as it is difficult to understand what the self is, what the mind is, what its modifications are, yoga practice becomes difficult; and, therefore, with a tenacity of purpose and an incisive understanding, we have to take to the various prescriptions given by the Yoga Shastra in a methodical manner.